 23. People You May Know (2016)

-A movie surrounding four individuals – Joe, Rodrigo, Delia and Herbert and their off-again on-again relationships among each other, with Delia the only female, ‘People You May Know’ closely examines the sensitivity of gay and lesbian relationships and how heterosexuality causes a turmoil in between them.
+A movie surrounding four individuals – Joe, Rodrigo, Delia and Herbert – and their off-again on-again relationships among each other, ‘People You May Know’ closely examines the sensitivity of gay and lesbian relationships and how heterosexuality causes a turmoil in between them.
 Delia and Rodrigo have been married to each other while Joe is gay and was in a relationship with Delia.
 Herbert is also gay and is having a relationship with another man.
 Soon, as it turns out, Joe and Delia hook up again, Rodrigo is infertile, Delia becomes pregnant with Joe’s child and Joe is dating another man named Tom.
-‘People You May Know’ is one of the movies with relatable characters having fledgeling trust and diminishing ties among each other.
+‘People You May Know’ is one of the movies with relatable characters having fledgling trust and diminishing ties among each other.

 Read More: Best 80s Movies on Netflix

 This drama explores the 24 hour day of Henry Gamble’s 17th birthday.
 Seems simple, not to mention it is set in the same place for its whole duration, but it definitely gets much more complex, and gives each character presented in the film a chance to be real humans, with flaws, secrets and contradictions.
 In between different pacing, situations, sudden changes, it contains a constant-altering flow that’ll keep you watching it until the end.
 Although various characters appear, it is on Henry Gamble that the focus lays primarily, and his confusion and realisation upon his sexuality between the walls of an evangelical Christian family and world.